 City Lead, Leadership Council on Legal Diversity’s Success in Law School Mentorship Program, San Francisco

-Member, Firmwide Diversity Committee
+Member, Firmwide Diversity and Inclusion Committee

 Member, Racial/Ethnic Minority Subcommittee